Mathematics Summer School

-The Mathematics Summer School is an opportunity for students to spend five days exploring some of the most exciting and challenging ideas in contemporary mathematics.
-Students will explore a range of pure and applied areas of mathematics including linear vector spaces; series and limits; multi-variable integration; first and second order differential equations; applications of differential equations; proofs; sets; infinities; algorithms; cryptography and Turing machines.
+The Mathematics Summer School is an opportunity for bright students to explore some of the most exciting and challenging ideas in contemporary mathematics.
+Each course consists of a structured 5-day programme led by a team of expert tutors.
 As a general structure, students will develop a theoretical understanding of a particular area of mathematics in the morning session, before exploring the practical applications of these theories in the afternoon.

 Classes are small, typically containing twelve to fifteen students, all of whom should have a passion for mathematics, a curiosity to build on their existing knowledge and be keen to embrace and exchange new ideas.
-An expert Tutor will lead each session in a seminar format, but learning will be largely student-led wherever practical.
-Classes will focus on discussion and on problem questions and exercises, creating a comfortable environment for students to share ideas amongst their peers and to progress from their existing knowledge toward more challenging material.
+An expert Tutor will lead each session in a seminar format, but learning will be largely student-led wherever practical, creating a comfortable environment for students to share ideas amongst their peers and to progress from their existing knowledge toward more challenging material.

 ‘The course gave me invaluable insight into Mathematics at university and more complex subjects.
 I found solving problems very helpful and would definitely suggest anyone considering doing a Maths degree should attend one of these courses to expand their knowledge and experience the more challenging topics that are studied at university.’